 In search of a robust build on 64-bit Windows, updated from ATLAS 3.8.4 to the bleeding edge 3.9.46.
 There might be a performance benefit somewhere in there as well.

-There's a new make check target to invoke the internal tests
+There's a new make check

-test.q program (invoked, as usual, by
+venerable test.q program (invoked, as usual,

-ATLAS 3.9.45 while I was working on that version.
+in ATLAS 3.9.45 while I was working on that version.

 The current status on 64-bit Windows is that ATLAS might or might not build.